Connected Multiomics Walkthrough

 • Refresh the page to get the latest status of the analysis.

-Add Sample Metadata
+View Sample Metadata

 5-base Methylation QC

-The 5-base methylation QC task in the Connected Multiomics enables you to visualize sample-level QC metrics that describe reads mapping quality and CpG methylation calling.
+The 5-base methylation QCarrow-up-right task in the Connected Multiomics enables you to visualize sample-level QC metrics that describe reads mapping quality and CpG methylation calling.
 The QC metrics are extracted from the DRAGEN analysis metric files that were ingested into the study.
 To invoke the 5-base methylation QC task:

 • At Analyses page, click on the 5-base Methylation node.